luisquispem/data_analysis/README.md

-# web_scraping
+# data_analysis

-Using different languages and packages, this repo is intendent to be used as an introduction to web scraping.
+Using different languages and packages, this repo is intendent to be used as an introduction to data analysis.